aklivity/zilla/README.md

 ## Features

 ### Kafka Proxies
 Zilla natively supports the Kafka protocol and is able to efficiently transform other protocols to and from it.
-Connectivity to Kafka brokers over PLAINTEXT, TLS/SSL and TLS/SSL with Client Certificates are supported.

 - <b><a href="https://docs.aklivity.io/zilla/reference/zilla.json/binding-http-kafka">HTTP ⇄ Kafka</a></b> —
   Transforms HTTP 1.1/HTTP 2  requests and responses to Kafka topic streams with control over the topic, message key, message headers, message value and reply-to topic.
 JWT authentication supported.